adammnp/CovHub/README.md

 The wireframe diagram is included in the repository files.
 ## Features

--Navigation bar which allows seamless navigation through the different pages.
+- Navigation bar which allows seamless navigation through the different pages.
 - News section where users are able to read up on latest news regarding the COVID-19 situation in Singapore.
 - COVID-19 Data Map where users are able to find locations all around Singapore as well as the recorded number of cases in the respective location.
 - Data charts which inform the users the effectiveness of the vaccines based on infection rates and vaccination rates.